cam71101/My-Movie-List/README.md

 <img src="https://res.cloudinary.com/dndp8567v/image/upload/v1608640031/MyMoveListDesktop_f2fa3c32de.gif" />
 </p>

-Having worked in the movie industry and also being a movie geek, it seemed appropriate to make a app based on this interest.
-My Movie List is taking the to-do app idea and putting my own twist on it.
-Instead of a to-do list it's a to-watch list.
-The user can create an account, search for movies they're intested in watching or have seen, add them to their list and give the movie a rating out of 10.
-The user can also filter their movies by title, genre, seen and not seen.
-Design is inspired by Netflix.
+Being a film nerd, it seemed appropriate to make an app based on movies.
+My Movie List is a twist on the to-do list app.
+Instead of a to-do list, it's a to-watch list.
+The user can create an account, search for movies they're interested in watching or have seen, add them to a list and give the movie a rating out of 10.
+The user can also filter their movies by title, genre, and if they've been watched or not.
+Netflix inspires design.

 ## Technical details

-This project was build with React, Material UI and Firebase for authentication.
+This project was built with React, Material UI and Firebase for authentication.

 Images and data are fetched from <a href="https://developers.themoviedb.org/3"> The Movie Database API </a>.

-Redux was used for the handling of authentication and state managent of the movies.
-This included updating ratings, if the movie had been watched, removing and adding movies, if the movie is selected and clearing state.
-Redux seemed the best option as their quite a few containers sharing different states.
+Redux was used for the handling of authentication and state management of the movies.
+This included updating ratings if the movie had been watched, removing and adding movies, if the movie is selected and clearing state.
+Redux seemed the best option as quite a few containers are sharing different states.
 You can find the reducer <a href= "https://github.com/cam71101/My-Movie-List/blob/657db207bf811fc880a3bb76e78fe08c77f75420/src/store/reducers/movies.js#L11-L108"> here </a>.

-I also created a function that would cache all images upon logging into the app, as I was having issues with images loading correctly when initally logging in.
+I also created a function that would cache all images upon logging into the app, as I was having issues with images loading correctly when initially logging in.
 This function can be found <a href="https://github.com/cam71101/My-Movie-List/blob/657db207bf811fc880a3bb76e78fe08c77f75420/src/containers/Home/Home.js#L85-L100"> here </a>.

 For the search bar, I used an autocomplete component.
-I felt this made the App smoother, rather than having to load different pages for the movie being searched for.
+I felt this made the app smoother, rather than loading different searched pages.
 I created it using the help of Material UI.
 You can find the script <a href="https://github.com/cam71101/My-Movie-List/blob/657db207bf811fc880a3bb76e78fe08c77f75420/src/containers/Home/SearchMoviesField/SearchMoviesField.js#L62-L162"> here </a>.

 ## Responsive Design